hemangsharma/Project-Tunnel/README.md

 # Project Tunnel

-## Overview

-**Goal:** Seamlessly connect your laptop to your home network using two Raspberry Pis in a site-to-site VPN configuration that also incorporates advanced features.
+Seamlessly connect your laptop to your home network using two Raspberry Pis in a site-to-site VPN configuration that also incorporates advanced features.
 **Features:**
 - **Dynamic DNS (DDNS):** Avoid hardcoding your home IP by using a DDNS service.
 - **Pi-hole:** Filter ads on your home network.